mbraverm/mbraverm.github.io/content/research/recent-projects.md

 **Theorem [[GKR'15]](https://eccc.weizmann.ac.il/report/2014/113/):** There is a family of functions whose information complexity is $n$ and whose communication complexity is $2^{\Omega(n)}$.

 Moreover, it can be shown that this separation is tight - communication complexity is always at most exponential in information complexity.
-The *GKR'15* theorem rules out a tight direct sum.
+The *GKR'15* theorem rules out a tight direct sum theorem for communication complexity.
+It still remains open whether the $\sqrt{k}$ in *BBCR'10* can be improved, e.g. to $k^{1-\varepsilon}$.

+#### Direct product and parallel repetition: using information formalism

+#### The two-bit AND function and Disjointness

+#### Does one need memory to approximately count?

 *Further reading*: a survey can be found here.
 Quantum information complexity.